 Eating foods low in copper can decrease enkephalin levels.
 In one study on 24 men, eating a low-copper diet for 11 weeks decreased the levels of methionine- and leucine-enkephalin .

 2) Short-Term Stress

 In contrast to long-term exposure, exposure to stressful situations over a short time can reduce enkephalin levels.
 For example, the levels of methionine- and leucine-enkephalin decreased in the brains of mice after being immobilized or forced to swim for several minutes.
 Because stress can have severe negative effects on health, we recommend trying to lower enkephalins through other methods .

 Mice receiving small doses of alcohol over 7-56 days showed a decline in brain methionine-enkephalin levels.
 Due to the multiple harmful effects of alcohol consumption, we strongly advise against using it to lower enkephalin levels [71, 72].

 Enkephalins and Genetics

-People with three distinct mutations in the SCN9A gene (rs121908908, 1767X, and rs121908909) have higher levels of methionine-enkephalin in their sensory neurons.
-Yet, they also suffer from a rare genetic condition that makes them unable to feel physical pain (congenital insensitivity to pain) [R, R].
+People with three distinct mutations of the SCN9A gene (rs121908908, 1767X, and rs121908909) have higher levels of methionine-enkephalin in their sensory neurons.
+Yet, they also suffer from a rare genetic condition that makes them unable to feel physical pain (congenital insensitivity to pain) [73, 74].

-In contrast, mice with a mutation in CPE, the gene for the enzyme carboxypeptidase E, have lower levels of leucine-enkephalin in their brains due to the enzyme being inactive.
-However, they suffer from obesity and hyperproinsulinemia (high amounts of inactive insulin in the blood) [R, R].
+In contrast, mice with a mutation in CPE, the gene that encodes the enzyme carboxypeptidase E, have lower levels of leucine-enkephalin in their brains due to the enzyme being inactive.
+These mice suffer from obesity and high blood levels of inactive insulin (hyperproinsulinemia) [75, 76].